Journal Articles

 Philosophical Studies (2023)

-Conspiracy theorists often cite evidence that seems incredibly weak and far-fetched.
-This paper explores a role for the imagination in how conspiracists process such evidence.
+Conspiracy theorists often cite evidence that seems incredibly weak and far-fetched; imagination plays a central role in processing such evidence.

 Cults, Conspiracies, and Fantasies of Knowledge